16th January 2020

 Making the web a calmer place

-In the article Francis Rowland, a UX architect at Sigma talks about the website they created for Mind and some of the challenges they faced.
+I read an article recently about designing digital products to facilitate good mental health.
+In the article Francis Rowland, a UX architect at Sigma talks about the website they created for Mind.

-Over the years I’ve suffered with my fair share of anxiety and recently I’ve found that some features of modern websites have the potential to add to it.
-Thankfully I manage my anxiety with a few simple strategies such as mindfulness meditation but it has made me wonder how people suffering from more complex problems are finding the modern web?
+I’ve suffered with anxiety and I find that some features of modern websites can add to it.
+I manage my anxiety but I wonder how people with more complex conditions are finding the modern web?

-There are certain features that I like to keep out of the websites I create simply because I’m aware of the impact they have on me.
-They include but aren’t limited to:
+There are certain features that I keep out of websites because I’m aware of the impact they have on me.

 - Pages that use infinite scrolling